 A "Boating Accident Report" form is located near the back of this manual to assist you in reporting an accident.
-If you need additional information regarding accident reporting, please call the Boating Safety Hotline, 800-368-5647 or uscgboating.org.
+If you need additional information regarding accident reporting, please call the Boating Safety Hotline, 800-368-5647 or uscgboating.org for experienced boaters to sharpen your skills or bring you up to date on current rules and regulations.
+They can also help in providing local navigational information when moving to a new boating area.
+Contact your dealer, State Boating Authority or the Boating Safety Hotline, 800-368-5647 or uscgboating.org for further information on boating safety courses.